-The General Data Protection Regulation (or “GDPR”) has already claimed one business in its quest to squash the rampant privacy breaches that organizations and nefarious actors have taken advantage of for years.
+The General Data Protection Regulation (GDPR) has already started squashing the rampant privacy breaches that organizations and nefarious actors have taken advantage of for years.
 In less than one year, GDPR still remains one of the most confusing topics for people in and outside of the European Union.

-Common knowledge would dictate that the British government would certainly create a version of the GDPR that mirrors its neighbors, but that remains to be seen as we continue to explore the complexities of Brexit and just how much pressure is indeed on the government.
+Common knowledge dictates the British government can create its own version of the GDPR, but that remains to be seen as organizations continue to explore the complexities of Brexit.

-Keeping in mind that while the legal framework will still be enforced, the Information Commissioner’s Office will be outside of the European Union’s European Data Protection Board, giving it no influence on the future of GDPR.
+Keeping in mind that while the legal framework will still be enforced, the Information Commissioner’s Office will be outside of the EU’s European Data Protection Board, giving it no influence on the future of GDPR.

-While it is virtually uncertain of how Brexit will affect the GDPR since the government cannot yet agree on the terms of the “divorce” from the European Union, one thing continues to remain certain: businesses must continue to remain vigilant as the clock ticks aggressively down to the end of the United Kingdom’s participation in the world’s largest economic bloc.
+While it is virtually uncertain of how Brexit will affect the GDPR since the government cannot yet agree on the terms of the “divorce” from the EU, one thing remains certain: businesses must continue to remain vigilant as the clock ticks aggressively down to the end of the U.K.’s participation in the world’s largest economic bloc.

 For more information on a no-deal Brexit, consider our free Efficiency First® Tool, How Businesses Should Prepare for a No-Deal Brexit.